 Yes, we have, but it seems that their funds are mostly dedicated to delivering essential services (eg. food deliveries) or request that we run a specific project, rather than offering support for cancellations, loss of work and running costs to help a business survive.
-At the moment, we have been offered £1,000 by ECC to deliver a series of online music technology sessions free of charge.
+At the moment, we have secured some funding towards our new project RAPS to deliver a series of online music technology sessions free of charge.
 This fund is ring-fenced for young people with mental health issues, it does not cover our overheads and operational costs that we need to pay out over these months.

 How about the recently announced funding support for charities?